-- Articles 143, 283 and 363 of Regulation (EU) No 575/2013 (CRR)1 require the European Central Bank (ECB) to grant permission to use internal models for credit risk, counterparty credit risk and market risk where the requirements set out in the corresponding chapters of the CRR are met by the institutions concerned.
-Based on the current applicable European Union (EU) and national law, the ECB guide to internal models provides transparency on how the ECB understands those rules and how it intends to apply them when assessing whether institutions meet these requirements. - 2.
-The guide is also intended as a document for the internal use of the different supervisory teams, with the aim of ensuring a common and consistent approach to matters related to internal models.
-When applying the relevant regulatory framework in specific cases, the ECB will take into due consideration the particular circumstances of the institution concerned. - 3.
-This guide should not be construed as going beyond the current existing applicable EU and national law and therefore is not intended to replace, overrule, or affect applicable EU and national law.
+- 1. Articles 143, 283 and 363 of Regulation (EU) No 575/2013 (CRR) require the European Central Bank (ECB) to grant permission to use internal models for credit risk, counterparty credit risk and market risk where the requirements set out in the corresponding chapters of the CRR are met by the institutions concerned.
+Based on the current applicable European Union (EU) and national law, the ECB guide to internal models provides transparency on how the ECB understands those rules and how it intends to apply them when assessing whether institutions meet these requirements. - The guide is also intended as a document for the internal use of the different supervisory teams, with the aim of ensuring a common and consistent approach to matters related to internal models.
+When applying the relevant regulatory framework in specific cases, the ECB will take into due consideration the particular circumstances of the institution concerned. - This guide should not be construed as going beyond the current existing applicable EU and national law and therefore is not intended to replace, overrule or affect applicable EU and national law.

-In accordance with the requirements set out in the CRR, the European Banking Authority (EBA) has drafted various regulatory technical standards (RTS).
-These include the Final Draft RTS on assessment methodology for the Internal Ratings-based (IRB) Approach, the Final Draft RTS on the specification of the nature, severity and duration of an economic downturn and the Final Draft RTS on the specification of the assessment methodology for competent authorities regarding compliance of an institution with the requirement to use internal models for market risk and assessment of significant share.2 These specify how competent authorities should assess compliance with the regulatory framework defined in the CRR.
-The Final Draft RTS have not yet been adopted by the European Commission, but those Final Draft RTS are referred to in the guide as good practice for interpretative purposes.
-Some parts of this guide may require
+In accordance with the requirements set out in the CRR, the European Banking Authority (EBA) has drafted regulatory technical standards (RTS).
+These include the Final Draft RTS on assessment methodology for the Internal Ratings-based (IRB) Approach, the Final Draft RTS on the specification of the nature, severity and duration of an economic downturn and the Final Draft RTS on the specification of the assessment methodology for competent authorities regarding compliance of an institution with the requirement to use internal models for market risk and assessment of significant share.
+These specify how competent authorities should assess compliance with the regulatory framework

 Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012 (OJ L 176, 27.6.2013, p.
-1).
+1), referred to in this guide as the "CRR".
 For the purposes of this document the reader's attention is also drawn to the corrigendum published on 30 November 2013 (OJ L 321, 30.11.2013, p.
 6).

-2 Final Draft Regulatory Technical Standards on the specification of the assessment methodology for competent authorities regarding compliance of an institution with the requirements to use the IRB Approach in accordance with Articles 144(2), 173(3) and 180(3)(b) of Regulation (EU) No 575/2013 (EBA/RTS/2016/03).
+Final Draft Regulatory Technical Standards on the specification of the assessment methodology for competent authorities regarding compliance of an institution with the requirements to use the IRB Approach in accordance with Articles 144(2), 173(3) and 180(3)(b) of Regulation (EU) No 575/2013 (EBA/RTS/2016/03), referred to in this guide as the "Final Draft RTS on assessment methodology for IRB".

-See also: Final Draft Regulatory Technical Standards on the specification of the nature, severity and duration of an economic downturn in accordance with Articles 181(3)(a) and 182(4)(a) of Regulation (EU) No 575/2013 (EBA /RTS/2018/04).
+See also: Final Draft Regulatory Technical Standards on the specification of the nature, severity and duration of an economic downturn in accordance with Articles 181(3)(a) and 182(4)(a) of Regulation (EU) No 575/2013 (EBA/RTS/2018/04), referred to in this guide as the "Final Draft RTS on the specification of the nature, severity and duration of an economic downturn".

-See also: Final Draft Regulatory Technical Standards on the specification of the assessment methodology for competent authorities regarding compliance of an institution with the requirements to use internal models for market risk and assessment of significant share under points (b) and (c) of Article 363(4) of Regulation (EU) No 575/2013 (EBA/RTS/2016/07).
+See also: Final Draft Regulatory Technical Standards on the specification of the assessment methodology for competent authorities regarding compliance of an institution with the requirements to use internal models for market risk and assessment of significant share under points (b) and (c) of Article 363(4) of Regulation (EU) No 575/2013 (EBA/RTS/2016/07), referred to in this guide as the "Final Draft RTS on assessment methodology for IMA and significant share".